WildBuckwheat/AIO-Standard-Hammond-Faceplate/README.md

 # AIO-Standard-Hammond-Faceplate
 A faceplate that fits the AgOpenGPS All-in-One (AIO) Standard and Hammond 1455Q2201 plastic bezel.
 This faceplate contains no traces, its FR4 cut to the right dimensions with silkscreen.

 This faceplate does not fit the AIO Micro, it only fits the AIO Standard.
+The AIO Micro version is located here: https://github.com/WildBuckwheat/AIO-Micro-Hammond-Faceplate

 # Pictures